 If your child needs emergency treatment

-We know that many parents are worried about putting extra pressure on the NHS during the #coronavirus outbreak but it’s important for you to know that if your child is seriously unwell we still want to see them.
+We know that many parents are worried about putting extra pressure on the NHS during the COVID-19 outbreak but it’s important for you to know that if your child is seriously unwell we still want to see them.

 We understand that this may feel like a scary time but you should not be frightened of bringing your child to our Emergency Department if they are seriously unwell.
 Your child’s health is important to us and we have put in place a number of steps within our department to keep them safe.